1 Google Maps

 3 Apple Maps

-I’ll be honest with you: I didn’t like Apple Maps when it first came out.
+Apple Maps when it first came out.
 Cities and towns weren’t very detailed.
 The maps were boring and bland.
 And some key features were absent.
 But over the last couple of years, Apple Maps has made a big push to rectify these shortcomings.

 For example, map details have greatly improved.
 In fact, just recently Apple Maps had even added stop signs and traffic lights in limited areas.
 There are more businesses, restaurants and places of interest.
 But it’s still not completely there yet.
 Try zooming at different scales, it’s missing businesses in other parts of the world.